rosa-lpz/ai-dev-tools-zoomcamp-2025/README.md

 </p>

 <h1 align="center">
-    <strong>AI Dev Tools Zoomcamp by [DataTalksClub](https://github.com/DataTalksClub/ai-dev-tools-zoomcamp/tree/main)</strong>
+    <strong>AI Dev Tools Zoomcamp by DataTalksClub</strong>
 </h1>

 <p align="center">
 AI Dev Tools Zoomcamp is a free course that helps you use AI tools to write better code, faster.
+This course is for anyone who wants to use AI tools to help with coding.
+This course is provided by [DataTalksClub](#about-datatalks.club) with [Alexey Grigorev](https://linkedin.com/in/agrigorev) and [Bhavani Ravi](https://www.linkedin.com/in/bhavanicodes) as instructors.
 </p>

-## Who Is This For?

-This course is for anyone who wants to use AI tools to help with coding.

-You don't need any AI experience to start - just curiosity about using AI tools to help with your coding!

 ## Content

 ### Module 1 — [Introduction to Vibe Coding / AI Tools Overview](01-overview/)